-VIOLATION OF A MCL, MRDL, AL, TT, OR MONITORING AND REPORTING REQUIREMENT Violation Explanation Duration Actions Taken to Correct the Violation Health Effects Language 1,2,3Trichloropropane MCL Violation 6 months Proposed a new treatment plant for this particular site.
-DWSRF funding application has been completed and mailed.
-Estimated date for the completion of the project is July 2022 Some people drinking who use water containing 1,2,3 TCP exceeding the MCL over many years, have an increased risk of getting cancer.
-Total Coliform Bacteria (state Total Coliform Rule) MCL Violation 1 positive monthly sample Increase Chlorine Residual.
-Naturally present in the environment
+VIOLATION OF A MCL, MRDL, AL, TT, OR MONITORING AND REPORTING REQUIREMENT Violation Explanation Duration Actions Taken to Correct the Violation Health Effects Language 1,2,3Trichloropropane MCL Violation 3 months, Quarterly Proposed a new treatment plant for this site.
+DWSRF funding application has been completed and approved.
+Temporary is under current construction and should be completed 6/14/2024.
+Some people drinking who use water containing 1,2,3 TCP exceeding the MCL over many years, have an increased risk of getting cancer.
+Total Coliform Bacteria (State Total Coliform Rule) MCL Violation 1 positive monthly sample Increase Chlorine Residual.
+Naturally present in the environment Nitrates Browning Well MCL Violation Monthly Public Notification, Quarterly source monitoring Proposed a new treatment plant for this site.
+DWSRF funding application has been completed and approved.
+Temporary is under current construction and should be completed 6/14/2024.
+Runoff and leaching from fertilizer use; leaching from septic tanks and sewage; erosion of natural deposits